 Respect the ‘pout

 It used to be very common to see the random burbot lying slaughtered on the ice, frozen and wasted.
 This is an illegal act, one of which is very ignorant and frowned upon with any species, and eelpout are no different.
-Never leave a man behind.
+Never leave a man/woman behind.